 (G) Any registered lease, mortgage or charge that is to be cancelled and not carried forward on the title must be stated.
-Evidence must be furnished to show that these interests have been extinguished.
+Evidence must be furnished to show how these interests have been extinguished.

-(H) The following evidence is normally required:
+(H) The following evidence is required:

 - a statutory declaration by the applicant

 - a statutory declaration by at least two disinterested witnesses corroborating the statutory declaration evidence provided by the applicant(s)

 - a letter from the Local Council re payment of rates for the limitation period and

 - a survey certificate re the definition of the affected land.

 NOTE: Every possessory application is different and NSW LRS may require that additional evidence is provided in order to prove the possession of the affected land by the applicant.
 NSW LRS notes that all declarants should make statements about the following: